ONEcampaign/oda_cookbook/src/oda-data-package/tips-tricks.md

 ## Recipients

-You can view a list of all available recipients:
+To view a list of all available recipients:

 ```python
 ODAData().available_recipients()
 ```

-### Recipient Groupings
+#### Recipient Groupings

 Predefined recipient groups are also available: